-- 38. (1) The Minister may delegate to the Board- - (a) any power conferred on the Minister by this Act, except the power to make regulations referred to in section 41; or - (b) any duty imposed on the Minister by this Act, except any duty regarding the appointment, and termination of office, of the members of the Board contemplated in sections 6(1)(a), 7 and 10(2). - (2) The Board may, by a special resolution, delegate to the chief executive officer or staff member of the Council, any power or duty conferred or imposed on the Board by this Act. - (3) The chief executive officer may delegate to a member of staff of the Council any power or duty conferred or imposed on the chief executive officer by this Act, except the 45 power or duty as accounting officer of the Council. - (4) Any power or duty delegated in terms of subsection (1), (2) or (3) must be exercised or performed subject to such conditions as the person or body that made the delegation considers necessary. - (5) A delegation referred to in subsection (1), (2) or (3)- - (a) must be in writing; - (b) does not prohibit the person or body that made the delegation from exercising that power or performing that duty; and

-(c) may be withdrawn or amended in writing by that person or body.
+- 37. (1) The Minister may delegate to the Board- - (a) any power conferred on the Minister by this Act, except the power to make 30 regulations referred to in section 40; or - (b) any duty imposed on the Minister by this Act, except any duty regarding the appointment, and termination of office, of the members of the Board contemplated in sections 5(1)(a), 6 and 9(2). - (2) The Board may, by a special resolution, delegate to the chief executive officer or 35 staff member of the Council, any power or duty conferred or imposed on the Board by this Act. - (3) The chief executive officer may delegate to any member of staff of the Council any power or duty conferred or imposed on the chief executive officer by this Act, except the power or duty as accounting officer of the Council. - (4) Any power or duty delegated in terms of subsection (1), (2) or (3) must be exercised or performed subject to such conditions as the person or body that made the delegation considers necessary. - (5) A delegation referred to in subsection (1), (2) or (3)- - (a) must be in writing; - (b) does not prohibit the person or body that made the delegation from exercising that power or performing that duty; and - (c) may at any time be withdrawn or amended in writing by that person or body.